piquette/qtrn/README.md

 ## Commands
 The current available commands are:
-* `equity` - prints tables of equity quotes to the current shell
+* `quote` - prints tables of quotes to the current shell

 ## Installation
 In order to use this awesome tool, you'll need to get it on your machine!